mkneuffer/SPI-Glass/README.md

 - **Performs** an AR raycast against detected horizontal surfaces.
 - **Instantiates** a stump prefab at the hit location.
 - **Creates** and **manages** AR anchors so that stumps stay locked to the real-world position as tracking data updates.
+- **Distance Filtering**: Configurable `minDistance` and `maxDistance` settings ensure stumps are only placed within the desired range from the user’s viewpoint.

 <details>
 <summary>Example: StumpPlace.cs (simplified)</summary>